 - Help kids make peace with the fact that if they are authentic not everyone will like them, but they will find their tribe.

-The ultimate aim of guiding kids through their friendship issues is to help them realise that we all have an inner light.
+The ultimate aim of guiding kids through their social issues is to help them realise, we all have an inner light.
 We need to tend our own light, and we need to help the light in others burn brightly.
-That is our purpose.
-And when we help make someone else’s light shine brightly, it ignites new light within us.
-There is plenty of light to go around.
+That is what will ultimately make our kids feel connected and grant the belonging they are seeking.
+Just keep explaining, there is plenty of light to go around.